XuuXiaolan/CodeRebirth/Plugin/Thunderstore/README.md

 ![WS](https://i.postimg.cc/c4W1tk0s/image.png)

-> Disastrous weather where the player is pulled and ripped apart by different types of tornados.
+> Disastrous weather where the player is pulled and thrown by different types of tornados.
 > Decreases outdoor and daytime power by 3 each and increases indoor power by 6.

 ### Meteor Shower